sympy/sympy/README.md

 See the AUTHORS file for the list of authors.

-And many more people helped on the SymPy mailing list, reported bugs, helped organize SymPy's participation in the Google Summer of Code, the Google Highly Open Participation Contest, Google Code-In, wrote and blogged about SymPy...
+And many more people who helped on the SymPy mailing list, in reporting bugs, helped to organize SymPy's participation in the Google Summer of Code(GSoC), the Google Highly Open Participation Contest, Google Code-In, have written and blogged about SymPy...

 License: New BSD License (see the LICENSE file for details) covers all